ilyanikolaevsky/navmesh/README.md

 # NavMesh

-This is a little and fast library for pathfinding in 2D space around convex-polygonal obstacles.
+This is a small and fast library for pathfinding in 2D space around convex polygonal obstacles.
 This may be useful in GameDev.
-The implementation can walk around the obstacles at a given distance (if the actor is not a zero-width point, but has some physical size).
+The implementation can pass around the obstacles at a given distance (if the actor is not a zero-width point, but has some physical size).
-The poeject also contains a little demo.
+The project also contains a little demo.

 ![Example of the demo output](https://github.com/ilyanikolaevsky/navmesh/blob/master/picture.png?raw=true)

-The main feature of this library is it's speed: for a moderate amount (100) of quite big polygons (20 points each) the library computes everything in 7-8ms on a i7-6700k CPU.
+The main feature of this library is its speed: for a moderate amount (100) of quite big polygons (20 points each) the library computes everything in 7-8ms on a i7-6700k CPU.
 It doesn't require baking in the graph around the geometry, which allows compeletely dynamic geometry of the map.

 ## Usage